-- To include vertex, edge and face number, set the property 'vertexlabels', 'facelabels' and 'edgelabels' respectively to 'on'. - Change the marker used to represent the vertex with the property 'facemode'.
+- To include vertex, edge, and face numbers, set the property 'vertexlabels', 'facelabels' and 'edgelabels' respectively to 'on'. - Change the marker used to represent the vertex with the property 'facemode'.
 In the example command below the vertex are represented in the figure with a '+' marker instead of the default '.':